smithla1/Electronic_Voting/README.md

   javac -cp .:/src/mysql-connector-java-5.1.40-bin.jar -d bin -sourcepath src src/*.java

 And to run the code:
-  java -cp .:mysql-connector-java-5.1.40-bin.jar:./bin TempCLI
+  java -cp .:mysql-connector-java-5.1.40-bin.jar:./bin GUI

-The above statements are done from the top level directory of the project, with the associated csv files there as well.
+The above statements are done from the top level directory of the project.

+PLEASE NOTE: You must have an instance of MySQL running to run our program.
+We assume the following things:
+1. the username is "root"
+2. the password is "toor"
+3. the host is "localhost"